9Lukas5/Hangman/README.md

 In game you can guess single letters or a whole word.
 If the game ends, never mind if you won or failed, you have the option to replay or not.

+## values.conf
+You can replace (or create if it doesn't exist) the values.conf in the working dir from which you play
+with an own one.
+IMPORTANT: Each line get's interpreted as one String to choose from.
+That means, you can also make complete sentences or similar.